top of page

 Public Lectures

 • Winter 2022, UCLA (via ZOOM).
-"Cinaedi: A Litmus Test for the history of Sexuality."
+"Cinaedi: A Litmus Test for the History of Sexuality."

 • October 2021, La Sapienza University of Rome.
 Launch via ZOOM of the new international journal of Senecan studies (LAS), as part of the international symposium on "Seneca's Love Letters".